-In the case of survey based research it’s not just about WHAT you want to ask.
+In the case of survey-based research, it’s not just about WHAT you want to ask.
 It’s also as much about HOW you formulate your questions.
-Otherwise you might end up with data that is false or of poor quality.
+Otherwise, you might end up with data that is false or of poor quality.
 Good questions are clear and they don’t raise any doubts at the time of completing the questionnaire.
-Bad questions may include answer suggestions or they can even make it impossible to give a truthful answer and as a result they are discouraging.
+Bad questions may include answer suggestions or they can even make it impossible to give a truthful answer and as a result, they are discouraging.
 What kinds of questions should you avoid?

-Questions which your readers won’t understand
+Questions that your readers won’t understand

-Incomprehensible jargon, slang or acronyms can be misunderstood by the respondents who might feel confused.
+Incomprehensible jargon, slang, or acronyms can be misunderstood by the respondents who might feel confused.
 Make sure you use words that are comprehensible for those who are going to fill out the questionnaire.
-This is a common mistake when surveys are designed by experts, who know their products very well and use jargon on every day basis.
+This is a common mistake when surveys are designed by experts, who know their products very well and use jargon on everyday basis.
 Unless your questionnaire is also targeted at an equally hermetic group, it should use universal vocabulary and include explanations or examples in the case of more complicated issues.

 DON’T ASK : Do you use a PC?